-At the end of the field period SSRS delivered a standard banner of crosstabulations, including combination tables for multiple related questions, and a fully labeled STATA dataset.
-The final deliverables also included a methods report.
+At the end of the field period SSRS delivered two banners of cross-tabulations, including combination tables for multiple related questions, and a fully labeled STATA dataset.
+The final deliverables also included a report of methods that were used.

 Weighting Procedures